KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 # Understanding Autocomplete

-This article describes the KeyboardKit autocomplete model and how to use it.
+This article describes the KeyboardKit autocomplete engine and how to use it.

 ## Autocomplete provider